 Every module is built to address a specific operational need within the school environment.
 No filler features, no tools your institution will not use.

 Auto-marked computer-based testing with configurable question banks, timed sessions, multiple question formats, and instant result generation.
-Reduces marking workload and eliminates scoring errors.

-Structured, trackable, and paperless.
+Structured, trackable, and paperless essay question delivery.

 Result publication with role-gated access.
 Parents access individual ward results.
 Administrators see full institutional analytics.

 Historical and real-time attendance data presented in dashboard format by individual staff member, department, and academic term.
-Supports data-driven workforce management decisions.

 A school-owned web presence paired with a unified access portal, both fully customised to institutional branding and connected to the same authenticated environment as all operational modules.